chriz2600/DreamcastHDMI/README.md

 ##### Roadmap

 0. ~~Create cheaper solution based on simple FPGA development board.~~
-0. Use FPGA to enable 480p mode.
-Currently I have to plug in a VGA cable ;)
+0. ~~Use FPGA to enable 480p mode.
+Currently I have to plug in a VGA cable ;)~~
-0. Design FPGA board with Cyclone IV FPGA and ADV7513 transmitter.
-I'm planning to include some RAM to be able to implement 480i as well as basic upscaling later.
+0. Design FPGA board with Cyclone IV FPGA and ADV7513 transmitter. ~~I'm planning to include some RAM to be able to implement 480i as well as basic upscaling later.~~
+    Edit: I don't need external RAM for line doubling.
 0. Design flat flex circuit to connect Dreamcast video DAC and audio DAC to FPGA board.
 0. Detailed HOWTOs.